SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-inbound-grants.md

 **Considerations:**

 * Tasks may be associated with each stage of the grant process.
 There may be application and post-award requirements, such as LOI (application), or Reports (post-award) which need to be tracked.
-[Action Plans](https://help.salesforce.com/s/articleView?id=sf.fsc_action_plans.htm&type=5) may be used to track these tasks.
+[Action Plans](https://help.salesforce.com/s/articleView?id=sf.fsc_action_plans.htm&type=5) may be used to track these tasks but they must be on the Opportunity.

 **Using Opportunity / Gift Commitment / Gift Commitment Schedule because:**